Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 WYSIWYG-CKeditor
 ===
 This is modified extension of MediaWiki: WYSIWYG -editor.
-This bundle includes WYSIWYG extension and other related modifed components.
+This bundle includes WYSIWYG extension and other modifed components related to it.
 Files of this bundle were originally taken from diffrent source bundles of extension WYSIWYG from MediaWiki site www.mediawiki.org.
 You can find results of this work here (http://github.com/Mediawiki-wysiwyg).